‘Everything the left and right say about each other is true. And the reason it’s true is because they have so much in common.’ Bob Black

 I point out in the notes that the list is and has to be very rough, given how complex real people are, and that I’m not necessarily endorsing people for being further to what I call left.
-That said I kind agree of with all three of these.
-Sanders is clearly right under FDR, a classic new-deal democrat (edit: I’ve now shifted him).
-Miller is out there on the far left because he was purely apolitical — he was basically anti-civ, which puts him further out than someone like Chomsky even if he could be a pillock.
-Same with Brand who pulls his punches (rarely targeting the corp-left), recommended a vote for Miliband (!), is clearly a bit of an egomaniac (although he gets a lot of good laughs by admitting it) and might well yet transform into another wealthy shuffed-out sleb-halfman, but he did criticise the whole thing — quite marvellously — which puts him to the left of slightly more ‘embedded’ critics I’d say.
+That said I kind of agree with all three of these.
+Sanders is clearly right under FDR, a classic new-deal democrat, Miller could be a vile pillock; he is out there on the far left because he was apolitical — he was basically anti-civ, which puts him further out than someone like Chomsky, who, yes, I agree, isn’t actually that much of an anarchist, and these days is drifting ever rightwards.

-- Freedom and equality?
-What do you mean by these words?
+Freedom and equality?
+What do you mean?
 You do realise you can’t have both don’t you?

 These two words have a wide range of meanings, so it’s a big subject; too big for now.
 By freedom, though, I don’t mean ‘freedom for everyone to do as they please’ and by equality I don’t mean ‘everyone the same, with the same privileges and powers, and all agreeing with everyone else.’
 If you interpret freedom and equality like this — and many do —then I, and many on the left side of the diagram, believe in zero freedom and equality.
 This does not entail, however, authoritarian control; truly free societies enhance self-mastery (sometimes called ‘self-control’) and truly equal societies enhance respect for and enjoyment of difference (sometimes called ‘complementarity’).